 There are some actual council specific book clubs available, or you can find a fun patch to go with your own program.

-- Girl Scouts of New Mexico Trails 2025 Summer Reading
+- Girl Scouts of New Mexico Trails Book Adventures – (Purchase Patch)

-- Girl Scouts of San Jacinto Summer Reading – (PDF Version)
+- Girl Scouts of Northern California 2026 Summer Reading – (Canva Details)

 - Has a Book List

-- Girl Scouts of Southern Appalachians Summer Stack Club
+- Girl Scouts of Orange County 2026 Summer Reading

 - Has a Book List